Rohanpk23/MS-excel-Sales-data-dashboard/README.md

 # Sales data dashboard in MS Excel using advanced functions such as Pivot table

+You can visit the following webpage to see the dashboard https://1drv.ms/x/s!ArcVMDmOHNp4hF5n_M9PkKkZ8li1 You can fork the repository to see the actual .xlsx file I would really love if you can suggest some improvements as a pull request.

 This project is based on making a dashboard using a sales data from a  website.
 The sales data table consists of the product sales data.
 These are the following columns:
 1. Distributor id